11bio/examples/README.md

 This repository contains examples of 11B.io REST API usage.
 It was designed to provide instant responses without a need to refresh data after placing order requests or subscribing to websocket.

-In order to use it, you will need to register an account at https://demo.11b.io, save account id and generate and save api token.
+In order to use it, you will need to register an account at https://demo.11b.io, save account, url and generate and save api key.

 Login to your account, navigate to SYSTEM -> Settings: